Medical expert of the article

 Diagnosis of spondylolisthesis

-The diagnosis of spondylolisthesis in children is based on a set of anamnestic, clinical data, the results of radiation and physiological methods of investigation.
+The diagnosis of spondylolisthesis in children is based on a combination of anamnestic, clinical data, and the results of radiological and physiological research methods.

-In the anamnesis, chronic trauma of the lumbosacral spine is noted.
-The formation of spondylolysis and spondylolisthesis is promoted by weightlifting, gymnastics, dancing, ballet, swimming.
+The anamnesis shows chronic trauma to the lumbosacral spine.
+The development of spondylolysis and spondylolisthesis is facilitated by weightlifting, gymnastics, dancing, ballet, and swimming.

 What do need to examine?